jehoz/jehoz.github.io/content/articles/2023/12/01/hydraulic_erosion.md

 of) and pretend that any part of the ground above a certain moisture threshold "is" water and we'll color it blue.

-I'm also coloring the wet parts of the rock slightly darker so that the grooves have a bit more contrast.
+I'm also coloring the wet parts of the rock slightly darker to give the grooves a bit more contrast.

 <video controls>
     <source src="res/04.webm" type="video/webm">